ssinari/reproduce-analysis/README.md

 Name the resulting report in the format "`Date`_`ReportName`.pdf".
 Here `Date` is in the format _YYYYMMDD_ and `ReportName` is any alphanumeric identifier.
-The advantages of naming this way is that sorting reports is easy and ability to quickly identify the report by the date it was generated.
+The advantages of naming this way is that sorting reports is easy along with the ability to quickly identify the report by the date it was generated.